thelolagemann/docker-xmrig-mo/README.md

 * [Building](#building)

 ## Quick start
+> :warning: Unfortunately it is not possible to apply MSR mod without the privileged flag.
+This carries severe security
+> implications and should not be used lightly as it grants full access to the host.

 **NOTE**: The command provided is an example and should be adjusted for your needs.

 Launch the miner with the following command: